nicklalone/CIS---102---Getting-Started-with-Video-Game-Development/README.md

 **Community Links**
 1. [The Fantasy Console Discord Server](https://discordapp.com/invite/sFeDxWK) - This is a space to talk about and to folks doing work on the various fantasy consoles out there!
+1. [The Pico-8 Zine](https://sectordub.itch.io/pico-8-fanzine-1) - This is a fantastic zine about the PICO-8.
+They are available at the price you want.
+Check them out!

 **Tutorials**
 1. [Krystian Majewski's PICO-8 Hero](https://www.youtube.com/playlist?list=PLYND9uft5u_1YCkmXiMrPU7tiBG3hIKAZ) - This is a series of videos from my favorite tutorial maker.
 He'll bring you through PICO-8 quickly if you want to accelerate yourself!